fpinzn/bgext/README.md

 __What:__ Test using JSFeat's Lukas-Kanade Optical Flow Algorithm to see what happens (from now on abbreviated as &swh).

 __How:__ The prototype consists of a clickable video, where each click determines a point to be followed by the algorithm.
-When the tracked point is "lost", sad tracking stops.
+When the tracked point is "lost", said tracking stops.

 __Then:__ The results are mixed.
 Given the restrictions of the algorithm: